mason3k/snakes-on-a-domain-blog/_posts/2022-12-22-wwbd-extension.markdown

   teaser: /assets/markus-spiske-code.jpg
 ---

+This functionality is now part of the standard Python extension - [check it out](https://code.visualstudio.com/docs/python/environments)!
+{: .notice--warning}

 ### The Problem

 If you're like me, you know that even for small Python projects and scripts, you should be using a virtual environment.
 There are a gazillion reasons for this, most of which have been covered effectively elsewhere.